 Essentially, companies that receive full credit under “Criteria 4” have made a public commitment to:

-Elevate LGBT matters and promote a special class on the basis of “sexual identity.”
+Elevate LGBT matters and promote special protected class status for “sexual identity.”

-Punish organizations that affirm values opposite of HRC’s LGBT agenda.
+Punish organizations that affirm values opposite HRC’s LGBT agenda.

-In other words, companies that score a 100 hundred on the CEI are agreeing to push the ideas of the LGBT culture while agreeing to help HRC bully charities and non-profits that operate in accordance with traditional values.
+In other words, companies that score a 100 hundred on the CEI are agreeing to push the values of the LGBT agenda while agreeing to help HRC bully charities and non-profits that operate in accordance with traditional values.

 HRC has a very long record of finding “discrimination” anytime the accusation fits the liberal, LGBT agenda.
 When these companies agree to the demands of “Criteria 4,” they’re really agreeing to do HRC’s bidding in the name of that agenda.